OK, now, if you own a dog like a Pug, you might ask yourself…

-You’ll want to be sure and bring this “bulge” to your veterinarian’s attention.
-From there, your veterinarian will be able to tailor a diagnoses and treatment plan specific to the type of hernia that is suspected by looking for the telltale clinical signs.
+Often, a hernia will be initially “diagnosed” or at least identified by an observant owner who may notice an unusual “bulge” or “lump” where none had been present before.
+From there, you’ll want to be sure and bring this “bulge” to your veterinarian’s attention.
+From there, your veterinarian tailors a diagnosis and treatment plan specific to the type of Hernia that is suspected by looking for the telltale clinical signs.

 In a lot of the cases…

-Umbilical Hernia – Depending on the size of the protrusion it may heal on its own, otherwise it should be surgically fixed when the puppy is spayed or neutered.
-If this protrusion is large and not fixed early on serious complications can occur later in life.
+Umbilical Hernia – Depending on the size of the protrusion, it may heal on its own; otherwise,e it should be surgically fixed when the puppy is spayed or neutered.
+If this protrusion is large and not corrected early on, serious complications can occur later in life.

-Inguinal Hernia – If this type of hernia is suspected this is an emergency.
-This is life threatening and your dog will need to undergo surgery immediately.
+Inguinal Hernia – If this type of Hernia is suspected, this is an emergency.
+This is life-threatening, egg and your dog must undergo surgery immediately.

 Diaphragmatic Hernia – Surgery is necessary as soon as the dog has become stable enough for general anesthesia.

-Perennial Hernia – With this hernia surgery is usually recommended.
-There will be closure of the pelvic wall and the bladder and colon with be sutured to the wall of the abdomen so as to aide in stabilizing the organs and also to prevent any future reoccurrences.
+Perennial Hernia – With this Hernia, surgery is usually recommended.
+The pelvic wall will be closed, and the bladder and colon will be sutured to the wall of the abdometaidde to stabilize the organs and prevent any future reoccurrences.

-One thing that we’ve found that is usually true when it comes to vet bills is that they can tend to be pretty expensive, but if a simple problem is treated quickly, it can often allow one to avoid a really expensive bill later on.
-Which brings us to the next topic we wanted to discuss which is what it might cost to treat a hernia in a dog.
+One thing we’ve found that is usually true regarding vet bills is that they can tend to be pretty expensive.
+Still, if a simple problem is treated quickly, it can often allow one to avoid a costly bill later on, which brings us to the next topic we wanted to discuss: what it might cost to treat a hernia in a dog.